Low-Carb Vegan Dinner Bowl

 Instructions

-- Bake Tofu: Preheat the oven to 425 F. Cube the pressed tofu (see notes) and place in a bowl.
-Mix with the rest of the tofu ingredients then place the pieces on a parchment paper or silicone mat-lined baking tray.
-Bake the tofu for 15-20 minutes, flip and bake another 10-20 minutes until it’s brown and puffy.
+- Preheat the oven to 425 F. Cube the pressed tofu (see notes) and place in a bowl.
+Mix with the rest of the tofu ingredients then place the pieces on a parchment or a silicone mat-lined baking tray.
+Bake the tofu for 15-20 minutes, flip and bake another 10-20 minutes until it's brown and puffy.

-- Prepare Cabbage Rice: Remove the outer leaves of the cabbage, slice in half then chop into chunks.
+- Remove the outer leaves of the cabbage, slice in half then chop into chunks.
 Add the chunks to a food processor and pulse a few times until the cabbage has the consistency of rice.
 Alternatively, you can just finely chop or shred the cabbage using a mandolin.

-- Cook Cabbage Rice: Add the “riced” cabbage to a large skillet with the oil, cilantro and green onion and cook over high until until tender and brown, about 6-10 minutes.
+- Add the "riced" cabbage to a large skillet with the oil, cilantro, green onion and garlic and cook over high until until tender and brown, about 6-10 minutes.
 Mix it well to start, then only mix every couple minutes so it can start to brown on the bottom.

-- Make Dressing: Whisk the sauce ingredients together in a bowl or container until smooth and creamy.
+- Whisk the sauce ingredients together in a bowl or container until smooth and creamy.

-- Assemble & Serve: To assemble the bowls, start with a big scoop of cabbage rice then add the kale, broccoli, avocado and tofu, then top with the sauce.
+- To assemble the bowls, start with a big scoop of cabbage rice then add the kale, broccoli, avocado and tofu, then top with the sauce.

 Notes